MicrosoftDocs/microsoft-community-training/microsoft-community-training/content-management/create-content/create-course-category/create-a-new-course.md

 In this section, you will learn how to create a single course in the Community Training platform.
 You will need to [**View as an administrator**](../../../get-started/step-by-step-configuration-guide.md#step-2--switch-to-administrator-view-of-the-portal) on the training portal.

-1. Click the :::image type="icon" source="../../../media/Plus icon.png" border="false"::: on the category list pane to create course under a category.
+1. Click the :::image type="icon" source="../../../media/Plus icon.png" border="false"alt-text="Create New Category."::: on the category list pane to create course under a category.

     :::image type="content" source="../../../media/New course drop down menu(1).png" alt-text="Select plus icon to add new course to a category":::